rptcloud/ansible_training/lab01-installing-ansible.md

 ### Step 1.3.1

-Now that we've verified our prequisites, we can install python.
+Now that we've verified our prequisites, we can install Ansible.

 Run the following command: